Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 do them.
 As an example, you may be asked to:

 depressor on your tongue.
-Push against your tongue with the flat object, and push
+Push against your tongue with the flat object and push the

 a depressor.
 Hold for a couple of seconds.
 Relax.
 Repeat on the other side of your